adobe/starter-repo/README.md

 what the project wants to accomplish so that as more people join your project everyone can work in alignment.

+## Non-Goals

+It is also a good idea to declare what are _not_ goals of the project to prevent potential feature creep.

 ### Installation

 Instructions for how to download/install the code onto your machine.